Northeastern-University-Robotics/Northeastern-Robotics/Robot-Dog/practice/simple_drive_practice/readme.md

 INSTALLATION/CONFIG:
 Copy this ENTIRE folder into your catkin_ws/src
-	- git clone the Gary branch of the repo
+	- git clone the repo

 From the root of your catkin workspace (/catkin_ws/), install all deps
 	- rosdep install -i --from-path src --rosdistro noetic -y